vsgurunath/MyJava/README.md

 # MyJava
-Learning and practice of Java based
+Learning and practice of Java based on training at Scaler Academy